-For listeners of the Smart Passive Income podcast, following is an explanation of the compliance process you should follow if you allow users to post anything to your site or app.
+For listeners of the Smart Passive Income podcast, following is a DMCA compliance guide.
+You should comply with the DMCA if you allow visitors to post anything to your site or app.

-2. Register The Agent.
 Once you’ve selected an agent, you must register the person with the Copyright Office.
 An agent service will do it for you.
-If you wish to act as the agent, these instructive videos explain how to DIY: https://www.copyright.gov/dmca-directory/help.html

-a.
-Receipt.
-When your agent receives a DMCA complaint, make sure it contains the required information including the URL for the original copyrighted content, a URL for the offending content, and required statements from the copyright owner or their attorney.
+When your agent receives a DMCA complaint, make sure it contains the required information including the URL for the original copyrighted content, a URL for the offending content, and a required statement from the copyright owner or their attorney.

-c.
-Notice.
-After taking down the content, provide notice to the person who posted it that the material has been removed pursuant to a DMCA complaint.
+After you take down the content, provide notice to the person who posted it that you have removed the material pursuant to a DMCA complaint.
 Indicate the person has the right to file a counter-notice and may wish to speak with an attorney.

 And there you have it.
-The process comes across as complicated but is rather simple once you get the hang of it.
+The DMCA compliance guide can come across as complicated but is rather simple once you get the hang of it.